daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 **Number parsing notes:**

-`num(N)` parses captures with both `.` and `,` accepted as decimal separator, tolerates trailing non-numeric characters, and yields `NaN` when the input has no leading digits.
+`num(N)` parses captures with a single `.` or `,` accepted as the decimal separator (more than one separator - mixed or repeated, as in thousands grouping - yields `NaN`, since the intended value is ambiguous), tolerates trailing non-numeric characters, and yields `NaN` when the input has no leading digits.
 When an expression evaluates to `NaN` (or to `±Infinity` from things like `0/0`, `log(-1)`, `sqrt(-1)`), MultiReplace shows a dialog with three choices: skip just this match, skip every NaN for the rest of the run, or stop the run.
 Skipped matches are left untouched, so no original data is lost.

 | Capture text                         | `num(N)`            | Note                                            |
 |--------------------------------------|---------------------|-------------------------------------------------|